 With Multi Question Survey Engagements, you can create a survey with questions where the respondent can choose one or more answers from the options you define.
 A Multi Question survey is one of the most structured surveys and the fixed answer options make it easier for your customers to complete the survey.

-For more information on Multi Question Survey Engagement, read the article Use Multi Question Survey
+For more information on Multi Question Survey Engagement, refer to the article Use Multi Question Survey from the Additional Resources section.

 Analyze Multi Question Survey Results